US STOCKS-Wall St flat as energy offsets weak data, earnings

 Initial claims for state unemployment benefits increased 1,000 to a seasonally adjusted 295,000 for the week ended April 18, above the forecast of 290,000.

+The fall in European stock markets and the weaker PMI numbers across the board had dragged futures lower on Wall Street according to Donald Ellenberger, head of multisector strategies at Federated Investors in Pittsburgh.

+The unexpected tick up in weekly jobless claims “did add a bit to the weaker picture,” he said.

-The data and earnings-related weakness was offset by a 0.8 percent advance in the S&P 500 energy sector.
+The data and earnings-related weakness was offset by a more than 1 percent advance in the S&P 500 energy sector.

-Facebook fell 0.6 percent to $84.07 on Thursday, a day after posting quarterly revenue that missed analysts estimates.
+Facebook gained 0.4 percent to $84.99 a day after the company’s profit narrowly beat estimates.

 Earnings expected after the bell include Amazon, Microsoft and Google.